niztocode/speech_audio_semantic_search/README.md

 # Speech Audio Semantic Text Search

-A library system to search through the context of audio clips in text terms.
+A local library system to store speech audio files and search for speech context through text prompts.

 ## Table of Contents